Baltimore Cerebral Palsy Lawyer

 What Are the Symptoms?

 A person with cerebral palsy has suffered an injury of the brain and is unable to utilize certain muscles in their body in a normal fashion.
 Children with cerebral palsy may be inhibited from walking, talking, eating, or playing.
 Symptoms vary between each individual.
 Examples of cerebral palsy symptoms include a lack of motor tasks (particularly those that require agility), lack of balance, spastic movements and speech impediments.
 Some CP patients may experience seizures and mental handicaps.

 Although cerebral palsy has been studied extensively for over one hundred years, it is incurable.
 Research on the causes and treatment of cerebral palsy continues.
 Unfortunately, there is no standard therapy that effectively treats all patients.
 Through education, therapy, and applied technology, treatment only addresses symptoms and helps those with cerebral palsy lead productive lives.

 An estimated 500,000 Americans suffer from cerebral palsy, and the rate of CP births has not slowed down—despite medical advances.
-If you believe your child’s severe birth injuries were the direct result of medical negligence, we encourage you to contact the Baltimore medical malpractice attorneys at Snyder & Snyder today for a free, no-obligation case consultation.
+If you believe your child’s severe birth injuries were the direct result of medical negligence, we encourage you to contact the Baltimore medical malpractice attorneys at Snyder & Snyder, P.A. today for a free, no-obligation case consultation.

 Call our office today at (410) 983-3535 to speak with a member of our team.